PSEG's parent launches new warranty service

 PSEG's parent launches new warranty service for some electrical parts

-The plan would cover damage to exterior equipment, such as from storms, which would be the customer's responsibility to repair.
+The plan would cover damage to exterior equipment, such as from storms, which the company says normally would be the customer's responsibility to repair.

 Electric customers across Long Island have begun receiving mailed notices for a new PSEG-branded service that covers the replacement of electrical parts they may never have known existed.